Explore Courses

 6. Can a Company Show Positive Cash Flows While Facing Financial Problems?

-Ans: Yes, a company can show positive cash flows even while facing financial trouble through impractical enhancements in working capital (delaying payables and selling inventory) or by not letting revenue go forward in the pipeline.
+Ans: This is a basic finance interview question.
+Yes, a company can show positive cash flows even while facing financial trouble through impractical enhancements in working capital (delaying payables and selling inventory) or by not letting revenue go forward in the pipeline.

 7. What do you Mean by Preference Capital?